convox/praxis-docs/content/walkthroughs/cloud.md

 +++

 Convox is a universal application framework.
 When you deploy applications using the Convox CLI, API and SDK you completely abstract away concerns about where your application is running.
-In minutes you can set up a production environment that uses configures reliable cloud services to run your app.
+In minutes you can set up a production environment that leverages reliable cloud services to run your app.

-This guide will walk you through creating a Convox account and setting up an AWS-based production environment for an app.
+This document will walk you through creating a Convox account and setting up an AWS-based production environment for an app.

 ## Setting up your organization